zerolawtech/SFT-Protocol/docs/index.rst

 SFT Protocol
 ############

-The SFT protocol is a set of compliance-oriented smart contracts, written in `Solidity <https://solidity.readthedocs.io/en/v0.5.0/>`__ for the Ethereum blockchain, that allow for the tokenization of debt and equity based securities.
+The Secured Financial Transaction (SFT) Protocol is a set of compliance-oriented smart contracts, written in `Solidity <https://solidity.readthedocs.io/en/v0.5.0/>`__ for the Ethereum blockchain, that allow for the tokenization of debt and equity based securities.
 It provides a robust, flexible framework allowing issuers and investors to retain regulatory compliance throughout primary issuance and multi-jurisdictional secondary trading.

 How it Works
 ============